Online Bachelor of Science in Political Science

 Have questions about the Political Science (BS)?
 Fill out this form and we’ll get in touch!

-What is a Bachelor of Science (BS) in political science?
+What is a bachelor's in political science?

-The goal of this program is to provide a deep review of national and global political trends, as well as develop valuable knowledge related to statistics, science and society.
+The goal of this political science degree is to provide a deep review of national and global political trends, as well as develop valuable knowledge related to statistics, science and society.
 Disparate factors, ranging from public opinion to peer-reviewed scientific research and statistical analysis, influence the development and revision of policy.
 Building familiarity with these topics is vital in the world of politics and the related fields in which graduates work.

 Does my BS in political science say 'online'?